Dr. Julia Bullard; Viola Faculty

 Mary hold a bachelors in violin performance from North Texas State University and an MM from University of Colorado-Boulder in violin performance/Suzuki pedagogy where she was a student of Bill Starr.
 She has also studied with Will Schwartz, Phil Lewis, and Charles Trager.
 Other Suzuki teachers have included Teri Einfeldt, Doris Preucil, James Mauer, John Kendall, and Brian Lewis.
 Mary also received an MA in mental health counseling from the University of Northern Iowa.
 Mary has taught with the Suzuki School in Storrs CT, Evergreen Talent Education in Evergreen, Colorado and Boulder Suzuki Strings in Boulder, Colorado.
 She currently teaches with UNI Suzuki School.
 She is a member of the wcfsymphony.

-JOHN CHILES: Department chair, orchestral studies and chamber music; violin and viola faculty
+JOHN CHILES: Department chair, orchestral studies and chamber music; viola faculty

 - Russell Hall --757-759-2284